 Blood samples can be checked for levels of the enzyme associated with Gaucher's disease.
 Genetic analysis can also reveal whether you have the disease.

-If you receive a diagnosis of Gaucher's disease, your doctor may recommend periodic tests to track its progression.
+People diagnosed with Gaucher's disease typically require periodic tests to track its progression.
 These may include imaging tests such as:

-- Dual energy X-ray absorptiometry (DXA), which uses low-level X-rays to measure bone density, including changes over time
+- Dual energy X-ray absorptiometry (DXA).
+This test uses low-level X-rays to measure bone density.

 Preconception screening and prenatal testing

 You may want to consider genetic screening prior to starting a family if you or your partner is of Ashkenazi Jewish heritage or if either of you have a family history of Gaucher's disease.
 In some cases, doctors may recommend prenatal testing to see if the fetus is at risk of Gaucher's disease.